Sz-Tim/isRev/ms/msDraft.md

 ### Subfamily
 At the subfamily level, gradient-wide beta diversity ($\beta_{st}$) shows no relationship with latitude (Fig. 2, white; *n*=16, *P*=0.15, *R^2^*=0.08).
-The change in subfamily composition across elevations does not vary consistently with latitude.
+The elevational change in subfamily composition does not vary latitudinally.
 The proportion of gradient-wide subfamily beta diversity due to turnover is not different between tropical and temperate mountains (Fig. 2b; Wilcoxon rank sum test: *W*=45; *P*=0.08) and in fact, nearly all of the change in subfamily composition is due to nestedness rather than turnover (Fig. 3; Paired t-test: *t~15~*=-11.04, *P*<0.001).
 That is, subfamilies rarely replace one another among sites, but rather the subfamily composition of each elevation is either identical to or a subset of the composition at other elevations.

 Between adjacent elevations, there is no subfamily turnover along any gradient.
-Instead, there is a high degree of elevational overlap among subfamilies, resulting in communities that are subsets across elevations.
+Instead, there is a high degree of elevational overlap among subfamilies, resulting in communities that are nested subsets across elevations.
 Often, subfamilies are progressively excluded at higher elevations, consistent with environmental filtering [@Dapporto2014].
 With highly nested subfamily communities, there is little evidence for competitive exclusion across elevations at the subfamily level.

 Thus, latitudinal trends in elevational beta diversity are contingent on taxonomic level.
 Community differences across elevations are most extreme between tropical ant species.
-Furthermore, beta diversity between adjacent elevations declines as taxonomic resolution decreases.
+Moreover, beta diversity between adjacent elevations declines as taxonomic resolution decreases.
-The species dissimilarity is higher than genus dissimilarity (stats for *Beta~genus~* and *Beta~species~*) which, in turn, is higher than subfamily dissimilarity (stats for *Beta~subfamily~* and *Beta~genus~*).
+The species dissimilarity is higher than genus dissimilarity which, in turn, is higher than subfamily dissimilarity.
 Most dramatically, turnover across elevations declines at higher taxonomic levels irrespective of latitude.
-Communities become increasingly nested as the differences are due not to the replacement of one taxon with another, but to the loss of taxa.
+Communities become increasingly nested as the differences are due not to the replacement of one taxon with another, but to the loss or addition of taxa.
-This may occur because of competitive exclusion between congeners across elevations, though heightened sensitivity to abiotic conditions at the species level and consequent elevational specialization could also produce this pattern [@Dapporto2014; @Machac2011].
+This taxonomic trend may occur because competition is most intense among congeners, though heightened sensitivity to abiotic conditions at the species level and resultant elevational specialization could also produce this pattern [@Dapporto2014; @Machac2011].

 # Richness patterns